okiess/rdy/README.md

 Advanced features like queries, scans etc. are not supported yet.

+## Installation

+    gem install rdy

+Then create a .rdy.yml file with your AWS credentials in your home directory.
+Checkout the sample file for help.
+Also make sure you activate DynamoDB in your AWS account.

 ## Contributing to rdy

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet